TABLE OF CONTENTS

 - Remove the front right flywheel cover by removing the two (2) 3 mm bolts, as shown below:

 - Pull this cover away from the bike and then rotate it to remove it from the two posts connected to the right leg:

 - Check to see whether the part indicated below is present, and if so, whether it is tight against the frame by trying to wiggle it - it should not be easy to wiggle:

 - If this part is missing, falls out when you remove the nose cone, or loose, your noise issue is likely caused by this.
 This part keeps tension on the belt so the crank and flywheel turn in unison.
 Stages can send a technician out to repair this, or you can do so yourself if the nut and metal bracket can be found.
-Move onto the next step to repair on your own or contact our support team by submitting a ticket to email@example.com.
+Move onto the next step to repair on your own or contact our support team by submitting a new ticket.

 - Tighten the bracket and nut against the frame slightly using a 7 mm wrench.